I tried almost all the food at Frank Matcham’s and now I have a problem

 Controversially, I think you can sometimes actually have too much cheese.

-Some people, like my sister, will never take her foot out of the ‘cheese makes everything better’ camp.
+Some people, like my sister, will never take their foot out of the ‘cheese makes everything better’ camp.

 However, I think sometimes cheese can actually mask the flavour of other foods (don’t hate me).